codeoverflow-org/nodecg-io-docs/docs/getting_started/try_example_bundle.md

 This button will set the service instance for every bundle/service combination to none, effectively removing the access to every service from all bundles.
-**Caution**: This cant be undone, and you will have to set up all the bundles again. _The service instances will be unaffected._
+**Caution**: This can not be undone, and you will have to set up all the bundles again. _The service instances will be unaffected._

 ## Step 5: Configure the sample

-The configuration for every sample bundle is too different to be included here, so you have to take a look at the documentation for your sample bundle.
+The configurations for every sample bundle differ too greatly from each other to be included here, so you have to take a look at the documentation for your sample bundle.
 You will find it on the left-hand side of this page in the category `Services`.